The idea “Family” in ancient Israel was a more expansive concept than our modern idea. “Family” existed at three basic levels:

 Social cooperation among families in the clan (mispahah) was necessary for building and maintaining terraces to conserve the soil and reduce water runoff, for sharing a common water source (wells or streams), for constructing cisterns that retained water for the rainy season, for establishing and supporting the boundaries of fields, for harvesting of crops, for judicial settlements, and for a common defense.
 A network of mutual care was necessary for households to survive crop failures and food shortages caused by drought, blight, and disease.
 This network of care extended beyond individual to tribes and to the “sons of Israel,” whose marginal “poor” included Levites, widows, fatherless children, resident aliens, debt servants, slaves, and sojourners. (“The Israelite and Early Jewish Family” in Families in Ancient Israel (Louisville, KY: Westminster John Knox Press, 1997), 169-170)

 So in a way, family can be viewed as concentric circles with the household at the center, the clan farther out, and the tribe existing out beyond the clan.
 But there is another dimension as well.
 The Israelites also had a strong sense of connectedness with their ancestors and with yet to be born descendants.
-These folks were understood to be a part of the household, clan and tribe as well.
-When someone died they were said to be “gathered with their ancestors.”
+These folks were understood to be a part of the household, clan, and tribe as well.
+When someone died, he or she was said to be “gathered with his (or her) ancestors.”
 As time went by, the ideas of clan, and particularly tribe, became somewhat fictive relationships without always having a strict biological connection involved.

 So how did these notions of household and family influence their understanding of God and of their mission in the world?
 How did it change over time?